3.30.005 Organization.

 - 4. Taking other lawful action.

 - a.
-If the Director determines that cause for revocation of a permit exists, the Director must provide written notice thereof to the permittee.
-The notice must contain a brief description of the facts supporting the revocation, the date the revocation becomes final and a notice of the permittee's right to appeal the revocation.
+If the City Administrator determines that cause for revocation of a permit exists, the City Administrator will provide written notice thereof to the permittee.
+The notice will contain a brief description of the facts supporting the revocation, the date the revocation becomes final and a notice of the permittee's right to appeal the revocation.

 - b.
-The notice must be mailed by certified mail, return receipt requested, and regular mail to the permittee.
+The notice will be mailed by certified mail, return receipt requested, and regular mail to the permittee.

 - c.
 The revocation will become final and effective thirteen calendar days after the notice is mailed unless an appeal is filed.